ndwireless/radiohound/docs/API.md

 ## Connecting to MQTT
 Use an MQTT client and connect to radiohound.ee.nd.edu port 1883 (we run the mosquitto MQTT server).
-Send a JSON-formatted announce packet to the topic `radiohound/clients/announce/MAC_ADDRESS` containing the following:
+Send a JSON-formatted announce packet to the topic `radiohound/clients/announce/MAC_ADDRESS` containing the minimum details:

 ```javascript
 {